delta-db/deltadb-server/NOTES.md

 When storing the doc_ids in user_roles, we only store the doc_id of the LATEST doc and use the docUUID to lookup the doc_ids for the other partitions.

-ID-Less Deltas
+Generator Deltas
 ==========

-Some data like the $db collection is best managed w/o a doc uuid, i.e. you don't need to know the doc uuid to delete a database.
-To accomplish this we us ID-Less deltas that take a value like { action: 'remove', name: 'my-db' } which results in a look up of the doc uuid and then transfers the value to null so that we reuse the attr destroy function native to the DB.
+Some data like the $db collection is best managed w/o a doc uuid, i.e. you don't need to know the doc uuid to destroy a database.
+To accomplish this, we us generator deltas which use a value like { action: 'remove', name: 'my-db' } to look up the doc uuid and then create an additional delta to represent the actual change so that clients can be notified.

-ID-Less deltas pose a slight problem in that the originating doc becomes orphaned as there is currently no construct to associate the originating doc with the generated doc.
-For now, this association can be determined as the value is considered unique, e.g. DB names are unique and therefore we can remove the originating doc based on a match on the DB name.
-There are alternatives, but they also lead to other issues:
-- We can instead store the entire action, e.g. { action: 'remove', name: 'my-db' } as the value of the delta, but this prevents us from reusing all the destroy logic native to the DB that requires the value to be falsy.
-- We can add the originating doc to the DB and make it reference the generated doc.
-This unfortunately creates a problem when the generated doc is destroyed and there is no construct to remove the originating doc.
+Generator deltas also allow the originating client to keep track of when the generator delta was "executed."
+For example, a client can listen for the recording of the generator delta used to create a DB as this recording is made after the DB has been created.

 Data Loss